 The complexity of department apparatus has grown exponentially over the past several years.
 The fire service has embraced new technologies to provide more effective and efficient use of personnel and equipment.
 Because of this increased sophistication, the knowledge base of the Fire Apparatus Repair Division has expanded well beyond simple heavy truck mechanics.
 As we strive to maximize our fleet resources and their longevity, the abilities of the Fire Apparatus Repair Division become more critical.
-The completion of the new apparatus repair facility on Brewer Street enables the department to further lessen its reliance on outside vendors, thus adding efficiency and cost savings to the repair and maintenance program.
+The completion of the new apparatus repair facility on Brewer Street enables the department to further lessen its reliance on outside vendors, thus adding efficiency and cost savings to the repair and maintenance program and reducing out-of-service time of critical apparatus, tools, and equipment.